Can a lecturer take clips from DVDs and put them in the VLE for students to access and use as part of their learning?

 - for non-ERA content, an educational establishment can record & use broadcasts both inside and outside the UK

-To find out more about finding copyright-free media, check the audio-visual pages of the Copyright Guide.
+To find out more about finding copyright-free media, check the Copyright for Lecturers page of the Copyright Guide.

 The S.32 exception also allows for clips from commercial DVDs to be accessed by distance learners via a password-protected VLE – they may be subject to copyright restrictions in their own countries, and the clip would be subject to fair dealing amounts, proper acknowledgement, genuine use for illustration, etc.